darleg/CodeForMathimatics/Basic Mathematical Concepts/README.md

 Basic mathematical concepts that are fundamental to understanding more advanced topics.
 1. Numbers
--  Integers: Whole numbers positive or negative, including zero (e.g., -2, 0, 3).
+-  Integers: Whole numbers positive or negative, including zero.
--  Decimals: Numbers with a decimal point (e.g., 0.5, 3.14).
+-  Decimals: Numbers with a decimal point.
--  Complex:
+-  Complex: Numbers that have both a real part and an imaginary part.
--  Fractions: Numbers expressed as the ratio of two integers (e.g., 1/2, 3/4).
+-  Fractions: Numbers expressed as the ratio of two integers.
 2. Arithmetic Operations
 -  Addition (+): Combining two numbers to get a sum.
 -  Subtraction (-): Finding the difference between two numbers.